Scalable $M$-Channel Critically Sampled Filter Banks for Graph Signals: Numerical Experiments

 Two scaling functions for the fast M-CSFB are shown in Fig. \ref{Fig:temperature}(k)-(l), with the image for the latter one zoomed in near the Great Salt Lake.
 Because $K=50$, the atoms are localized within 50 hops of the center vertex.
 When the center is in a region where each vertex has eight neighbors, the atom is symmetric, resembling the scaling function of a 2D-wavelet transform.
 When the center is near an edge, like the one shown in Fig. \ref{Fig:temperature}(l), the atom adapts to the shape of the underlying graph.
 While the signal adaptation changes the distribution of center locations, it does not change the shape of the atoms; that is, if a vertex $i$ is chosen as a center location for a given scale in both the non-adapted and signal-adapted versions of the transform, the corresponding atoms are identical.

 The magnitudes of the analysis coefficients, shown in Fig. \ref{Fig:temperature}(m)-(n), decay quickly, as the signal is generally smooth with some discontinuities that tend to coincide with topographical changes.
 The signal-adapted transform allocates more samples to the bands on the lower end of the spectrum (57,539 total for the first two bands, as opposed to 43,384 in the non-adapted case).
-Fig. \ref{Fig:temperature}(o)-(p) show the reconstruction errors for the two versions of the fast $M$-CSFB transform, with the same parameters listed at the beginning of this section, except $J=30$.
+Fig. \ref{Fig:temperature}(o)-(p) show the reconstruction errors for the two versions of the fast $M$-CSFB transform, with the same parameters used in Scenario B above.
 The MSE of the signal-adapted transform is 0.0479, as opposed to 0.4994 without the signal adaptation.
 The first driver of this reduction is the allocation of additional samples to the first band, where 0.4586 of the 0.4994 MSE is incurred when not adapted to the signal.
 Additionally, more of this band's samples are taken in the upper and lower thirds of the country, where the energy of the filtered signal is concentrated.